In this post, we will explain how does GDPR apply to email retention and email archiving, and how an email archive can help you comply with the GDPR.

 If emails need to be found, the archive can be searched and messages can be quickly and easily retrieved.
 With ArcTitan, you can search 30 million emails a second.
 Multiple searches can be performed simultaneously, searches can be combined and, in contrast to Office 365 archiving, the same search can be used to find data in the message body and attachments.

 ArcTitan is very competitively priced and you only pay for active users.
-If you are unhappy with your current email archiving provider, changing to ArcTitan is a headache free process and assistance will be provided by our highly experienced support team.
+If you are unhappy with your current email archiving provider, changing to ArcTitan is a headache-free process and assistance will be provided by our highly experienced support team.
 For GDPR compliance, ArcTitan is an ideal email archiving solution.

-For more information on ArcTitan, contact the TitanHQ team today.
+If you would like to have further information on ArcTitan, contact the TitanHQ team today.